The4thLaw/IR-GTS-BW-new/README.md

 ## Server functions have been restored

 GTS functions have been fixed to work post Nintendo server shutdown by using 3rd party GTS servers, allowing it to work for the forseeable future.

+## Python 3 compatibility

+This version is compatible with Python 3 (WIP!).
+Support for Python 2.7 has been dropped.